ConeDjordjic/dirbuster-rs/README.md

 # dirbuster-rs

-A fast, concurrent, and feature-rich directory file buster written in Rust.
+A fast, concurrent, and feature-rich directory buster written in Rust.

 ## Demo